-- 1) recognizing the unacceptable behavior, - 2) accepting responsibility for behavior and changing it, and the circumstances that contribute to it and - 3) if necessary, accepting the consequences of unacceptable behavior.
+- 1) recognizing the unacceptable behavior, - 2) accepting responsibility for behavior and changing it, and the circumstances that contribute to it and - 3) if necessary, accepting the consequences of unacceptable behavior, including making repairs as is applicable.

 The disciplinary responses available to staff members range from admonishment and an individual conference on behavior to assignment of extra school duty or dismissal from the classroom.
 If a student is required to leave a class, they must report immediately to the Main Office and remain there until meeting with the Co-Head of School for Community.
 Parents/guardians will be asked to become involved in changing the behavior which caused the situation.